IMPACTS & SUCCESSES

 CITEC is results and impact-driven.
 As an affiliate of the nationwide Manufacturing Extension Partnership (MEP), a program of the US Department of Commerce's National Institute of Standards and Technology (NIST), performance isn’t measured by our financial profits, but the results we are able to help our clients realize.

 In addition to impact results reported by the clients we serve, examples of some of the projects we have worked on are included below.
-You can also search the national database of success stories at the Manufacturing Extension Partnership website.
+You can also search the national and New York State database of success stories at the Manufacturing Extension Partnership website.

 Lean, Energy & Environment (LE2) Assessment Results in Annual Savings of $170,000